To help you get started, here are ten habits of highly organised Assistants.

 5. Come prepared at the start of the working day.

 Come prepared in general.
 To everything!
 Again, this is about planning your time.
-If you commute into work, spend some of that time planning out the day ahead.
+If you commute to work, spend some of that time planning out the day ahead.

 If you can get into work a little earlier than your Executive, this will help you so much.
 Spend that time get yourself and your Executive organised for the day ahead (and deal with anything that came in overnight).